deisygysi/EVOP_2019/docs/03_Inference.md

 * **Null hypothesis**: denoted by $H_0$ or H0, is usually the hypothesis that sample observations result **purely from chance**.
 In general, it is an equality assumption.

 * **Alternative hypothesis**: denoted by $H_1$ or $H_a$, is the hypothesis that sample observations are influenced by some non-random cause.
-In general, it is inequality, superiority or inferiority.
+In general, it is inequality, superiority, or inferiority.

 There are two outcomes from Hypothesis testing:

-1. **you reject the null hypothesis**;
+1. **Rejection the null hypothesis**;
-1. **you fail to reject the null hypothesis**.
-We never say that we accepted the null hypothesis.
-Failure to reject means that the data are not sufficiently persuasive for us to prefer the alternative hypothesis over the null hypothesis.
+1. **Fail to reject the null hypothesis**.
+The null hypothesis is never accepted.
+Failing to reject means that the data are not sufficiently persuasive for us to prefer the alternative hypothesis over the null hypothesis.

 ## Steps to test a null hypothesis